 Princess Margaret Rose was the younger sister of Queen Elizabeth II.
 Margaret was born into wealth and fame, but neither could give her happiness.
 As she grew into womanhood, Margaret was to find her life restricted, and her world turned into a fish bowl.

 Princess Margaret was born to Prince Albert.
-Bertie, as he was popularly known, was the second son of George the Fifth.
+As he was popularly known, Bertie was the second son of George the Fifth.
 Albert Frederick Arthur George was born on December 14th, 1895.
-December 14th was a feared day in the annals of British monarchy.
+December 14th was a feared day in the annals of the British monarchy.
 Queen Victoria remembered it as the day both her husband and daughter died.
 The birthday was to mark a difficult life.

 Margaret was born in Scotland in honor of her mother's Scottish roots.
 As a young child, she was frequently dressed exactly as her older sister.

 In 1936 King Edward abdicated to marry his mistress.
 Abdication meant that the crown passed to his younger brother.
 Unexpected Bertie and his wife were now king and queen.
 Elizabeth and her sister were now the presumptive heirs to the throne.

 The abdication was to have lasting effects on Princess Margaret.
 As Princess Margaret grew into young womanhood, England faced an even greater crisis.
 World War II began.
 Many other royal families fled elsewhere.
 The English opted to stay put.
 London was repeatedly bombed.
 Princess Margaret grew up in a world filled with Nazi dangers.
 She and her sister and parents watched as palace walls were shattered by the terrifying Nazi arsenal.